ivprodanov/sparrow/README.md

 ## A design system based on flexbox

 ### Todos
+- [ ] Finish Card Thing:
+    - [ ] combine card properties in a reasonable way as to not bloat up the props in Thing Component
+    - [ ] size of card -> solve!
 - [ ] Heights utility classes
 - [ ] Text decoration and positioning utility classes
 - [ ] FIX -> Col-6 and others appear multiple times